gomorpheus/morpheus-docs/infrastructure/keypairs_certificates/keypairs_certs.rst

 Trust
 =====

 The Trust section is where credentials, SSH keypairs, and SSL certificates are stored.
 In addition, related integrations to outside technologies can be made in this section as well.
-Integration types include Venafi for SSL certificates and |morpheus| Cypher for externalized credential storage.
+Integration types include |morpheus| Cypher and Hashicorp Vault for externalized credential storage.
 Continue onto the next section for more on standing up an external Cypher credential store.

 Credentials
 -----------